dinosn/developer/README.md

 ## Recommended tools

-- All JumpScale code is checked out under `/opt/code` in development env or in `~/code/...`
+- All JumpScale code is checked out under `/opt/code` in the development environment or in `~/code/...`
 - Use an IDE like Atom for development, SourceTree is a good tool for Git manipulation
 - Over SSH you can play with the code in the Docker container
 - To push changes to a remote host (remote development) use `j.tools.develop...`